 Useful information –

 * Hampi is not even a town, it’s more like a village with lots of guest houses / small hotels and many restaurants.
-People are very open minded and friendly towards tourists.
+People are very open-minded and friendly with tourists.

-* Food is good and you get all varieties from Indian, continental, south Indian or Italian or Israeli.
+** Food is good and you get several options between Indian, continental, south Indian, Italian and Israeli.

-* There are so many monuments/ruins and after a while, I started forgetting names.
+* There are so many monuments and ruins after a while, you may start jumbling up the names.
 Every other place has some old ruins.
-I travel few hundred meters and see something.
+You travel a few hundred meters and see something interesting.

-* The main attractions are Virupaksha temple & surroundings areas.
+** The main attractions are Virupaksha temple and surrounding areas.
 Vithala temple complex and areas around it.